SAP-samples/teched2024-IN280/exercises/ex1/README.md

 1. Go to the Home page of your SAP Integration Suite.
 Click on the "Design" button and then "Integrations and APIs" on the left navigation pane.
 2. Click on the "Create" Button on the top right to create a new Package with the name - "Session IN280 User XX"
 <br>![](/exercises/ex1/images/01_02_0010.png).

 3. Give it a short description, version and your name as vendor and press eht "Save" button on the top right corner.
 Click on the "Design" button and then "Integrations and APIs" on the left navigation pane.
 You should now see your package in the list of packages.
-4. Now, open the package Session In280 <User ID> and then select the Artifacts tab.
+4. Download the package [Session In280](/artifacts/Session-IN280_User-ID_.zip) and then select the Artifacts tab.
 You would see the two iFlows for this excercise.
 Use the Actions button to copy the iFlows into your own package (Select your package using the Select button) which you created in the previous step.
 Here is an example of how the iFlows were copied into the package [Session IN280 User 13](/exercises/ex1/images/01_03_0010.png).
 Repeat this step for both the iFlows.
 <br>![](/exercises/ex1/images/01_03_0010.png)

 After completing these steps you will have created...